 - Roast carrot and cashews (just add water if it gets too thick)

 - Chickpea, garlic and lemon (add tahini if you’ve got some for fully fledged hummus)

 - Olive and capsicum tapenade

 Plump field mushrooms, thick slices of eggplant, and juicy chunks of beetroot all bring a satisfying meatiness to the party on your plate.
 They can sit proudly in the centre of the plate – you know, where the steak used to go.
 Legumes (beans, peas and lentils) pack a protein punch and are excellent meat alternatives.
 They’re also high in fibre so are great for your guts and keep you feeling full.

 If you see a vegetable you haven’t tried before, grab one and give it a go when you’ve got a bit more time to spend cooking.
 If you’re not sure how to prepare it we’ve got a great guide to loads of fruit and vegetables and how to serve them.
 If you’ve got picky eaters at home, serving the new vegetable alongside some old favourites can increase the odds of it getting eaten.

 So go and check out the bottom drawers of your fridge.
 What’s there?
 How can you make it shine?
-How can you and your family Eat Brighter and LiveLighter?
+How will you Try for Five this week?